virtual-labs/exp-dev-reference/best-practices/README.md

    2. Use lowercase for filenames
    3. Don't use spaces in the filename instead use underscores for word seperation
-   4. Same above conventions to be followed for naming images, videos etc.,
+   4. Follow the same above conventions while naming images, videos etc.,